RgbTrouw/Qs-Messenger/README.md

 - Messages relay delay of 1 second has to be removed / changed to instant forwarding.

 - An eronous comma "," will occur in the friends list sql database table.
-This does not affect the server/client communication process and should be fixed at some point.
+This does not affect the list processing and should be fixed at some point.

 - Clear messages function not yet implemented.